 - Visit the Center for Inclusion and Social Change in the Center for Community (C4C) room N320.

 You can find more information on the resources here, as well as much more, in our CU Boulder UndocuGuide.

 Language matters and it evolves over time.
 We want our campus community to know how we have approached these conversations, as well as how we are talking to faculty and staff about ways to support our student community!

 Likewise, we also affirm and emphasize that individuals choose what language they prefer to use in referencing their own identities.
 We encourage our community to learn from each other and use terminology respectfully.

 Through the ASSET bill passed by the Colorado State Legislature in 2013, undocumented students are eligible for in-state tuition if they meet specific criteria.
-The Colorado ASSET Law provides students the opportunity to pay in-state tuition at public institutions if they fit the following CO-specific criteria (updated in May 2022)::
+The Colorado ASSET Law provides students the opportunity to pay in-state tuition at public institutions if they fit the following Colorado-specific criteria (updated in May 2022):

 - Attend a Colorado high school for at least one year preceding the date of graduation.